 Year in Review

-From the Founder & Chairman
+From The Moodie Davitt Report Founder & Chairman

 Where did all the years go?

-During those near four decades I have both witnessed and driven a transformation in travel retail media.
-Along with the redoubtable Doug Newhouse and owners Vivian Raven and Julian Fox, I was part of a publishing revolution from the late 1980s as a news-led fortnightly print title went from a start-up to market leader in quick-fire time, growing into one of the UK’s most respected and profitable B2B titles in the 1990s, before it was sold in 1996 to publishing giant Euromoney.
+0During those near four decades I have both witnessed and driven (since 2002 through digital) a transformation in travel retail media.
+Along with the redoubtable Doug Newhouse (pictured below) and owners Vivian Raven and Julian Fox, I was part of a publishing revolution from the late 1980s as DFNI, a no-frills news-led fortnightly print title, went from a start-up to market leader in quick-fire time.
+By the mid-1990s it had grown into one of the UK’s most respected and profitable B2B titles, before it was sold in 1996 to publishing giant Euromoney.

-When Doug, Co-Founder of Travel Retail Business (originally Duty-Free Business) retired on the last day of 2017, I wrote on The Moodie Blog: “Doug is our toughest, most serious and most respected rival, a journalist who gives his all, a man with a work ethic that is extraordinary by anybody’s standards.
+When Doug, by then Co-Founder of Travel Retail Business (originally Duty-Free Business), retired on the last day of 2017, I wrote on The Moodie Blog: “Doug is our toughest, most serious and most respected rival, a journalist who gives his all, a man with a work ethic that is extraordinary by anybody’s standards.
 He is passionate and knowledgeable about the business in equal measure.
 He drives himself harder than just about anyone I know.”

-I noted how Doug had redefined travel retail journalism, sourcing original stories in a way that many of today’s generation of reporters, weaned on google alerts and using other journalists’ (notably The Moodie Davitt Report’s) stories as their idea of lead-sourcing, wouldn’t be capable of.
+I noted how Doug had redefined travel retail journalism, sourcing original stories in a way that many of today’s generation of reporters, weaned on Google alerts and using other journalists’ stories (notably The Moodie Davitt Report’s) as their idea of lead-sourcing, wouldn’t be capable of.

-And don’t get me started on AI, whose growth as a substitute for proper journalism is directly reflected in the growth of travel retail stories bearing bylines such as ‘Staff Writer’, ‘Business Editor’ and – as I read today in a mainstream media post, ‘ADMIN 5’.
+Then there is the issue of AI, whose growth as a substitute for proper journalism is directly reflected across multiple articles in various business sectors conspicuously lacking bylines – or ones such as I saw today in a mainstream media post, ‘By ADMIN 5’.
 Oh dear.
 Sometimes progress can be a synonym for regression.

 As I wrote when Doug retired, “Who to battle daily now?
 Who to curse when beaten to a story?
 Who to force me to rise each morning in the wee small hours to ensure I can match him?
 Who to keep me and us honest?”
 I guess the answer is simple.
 Ourselves.
 We not only set our own standards but strive each day to exceed them.
-Being ok is never ok.
+Being OK is never OK.

 Martin Moodie’s Alternative Awards of the Year